roverdotcom/django-prefetch-utils/docs/identity_map_comparison.rst

 because when the ``dog`` object is already set by the reverse relation when ``toy_set__dog`` is prefetched.
 Therefore, the ``Dog.objects.prefetch_related("owner")`` queryset is never taken into account.
-This makes it difficult programatically compose querysets with prefetches inside other ``Prefetch`` objects.
+This makes it difficult programmatically compose querysets with prefetches inside other ``Prefetch`` objects.

 :func:`django_prefetch_utils.identity_map.prefetch_related_objects` is